patcarter883/plugin-orion-next/docs/guide/setup.md

 import axios from 'axios'
 import Vuex from 'vuex'
-import VuexORM from '@vuex-orm/core' import VuexORMAxios from '@vuex-orm/plugin-axios' import User from '@/models/User'
+import VuexORM from '@vuex-orm/core' import VuexORMOrion from '@vuex-orm/plugin-axios' import User from '@/models/User'

-VuexORM.use(VuexORMAxios, { axios })
+VuexORM.use(VuexORMOrion, { axios })

 const database = new VuexORM.Database()